-National Film Awards 2019 Full Winners List: Andhadhun, URI And Padmaavat Win Big
+National Film Awards 2019 Winners List: Andhadhun, URI And Padmaavat Win Big

 Best Adapted Screenplay: Andhadhun

-Best Actor: Vicky Kaushal (URI) And Ayushmann Khurrana (Badhai Ho)
+Best Actor: Vicky Kaushal (URI) And Ayushmann Khurrana (Andhadhun)

 Best Director: Aditya Dhar (URI)